ChuckPa/PlexDBRepair/README.md

 ```
-###    To install & launch on general Linux or most Linux NAS platforms:
+###    To install & launch on general Linux or most Linux NAS platforms:  (Showing with v0.6.1)
+        1. Open your browser to https://github.com/ChuckPa/PlexDBRepair/releases/latest
+        2. Download the source code (tar.gz) file
-        1. Place the tar/zip/sh file in the appropriate directory
+        3. Place the tar.gz file in the appropriate directory on the system you'll use it.
-        2. Open a command line session (usually SSH)
+        4. Open a command line session (usually Terminal or SSH)
-        3. Elevate privilege level to root
+        5. Elevate privilege level to root (sudo)
-        4. Extract the utility from the tar or zip file
+        6. Extract the utility from the tar or zip file
+        7. 'cd' into the extraction directory
+        8. Give the utility 'execute' permission
-        4. Invoke the utility
+        9. Invoke the utility

-####    (Synology DSM 6 used as example)
+####    (Synology DSM 6 and version v0.6.1 used as example)
 ```
         cd /volume1/Plex
         sudo bash
-        tar xf DBRepair.tar.gz
+        tar xf PlexDBRepair-0.6.1.tar.gz
+        cd PlexDBRepair-0.6.1
         chmod +x DBRepair.sh
         ./DBRepair.sh
 ```